What is Wilms tumor?

 - Side effects from treatment

-Ask the healthcare provider about any problems or changes you should watch for and what you should do if you notice them.
+Ask the provider about any problems or changes you should watch for and what you should do if you notice them.

 Key points about Wilms tumor